skip-pay/django-is-core/docs/architecture.rst

 Generic Resource
 ^^^^^^^^^^^^^^^^

-A custom endpoint where you implement get/post/put/delete methods and register it via ``get_rest_patterns`` on a specific path.
+A custom endpoint where you implement get/post/put/delete methods.
+Resources are registered by returning them from a Core's ``get_rest_patterns()`` method.
+See :ref:`custom_url_patterns` for details on registering custom resources.

 Example::